All Star Batman & Robin, the Boy Wonder: Critical reception

-Comics journalist Cliff Biggers, in Comic Shop News #1064 (November 7, 2007), called the series "one of the biggest train wrecks in comics history", saying that Miller disregarded every aspect of Batman's character in order to tell "a Sin City story in bat-garb".
+Comics journalist Cliff Biggers, in Comic Shop News #1064 (November 7, 2007), called the series "one of the biggest train wrecks in comics history", saying that Miller disregarded every aspect of Batman's character to tell "a Sin City story in bat-garb".
 Reviewing issue #7, Biggers excoriated the sequence with Batman and Black Canary as "farcical" and "Tarantinoesque", arguing that Miller's work could not get worse.
 Biggers gave the issue a "D", explaining that it would be an "F" if not for Jim Lee's art, and suggested that to salvage the work, DC should reprint the book with blank word balloons and let readers submit their own scripts.
 Reviewing the first three issues of the series, William Gatevackes of PopMatters said that "[Jim Lee's art] is beautiful [but] cannot make up for the writing or the holes in the storytelling".
 Gatevackes criticized the plot as lacking, saying that "it seems like [Miller is] expanding four issues of story over 20 issues of the book".
 Gatevackes compared All Star Batman & Robin unfavorably to Miller's previous work: "One is puzzled as to what happened to the Frank Miller who gained his fame on Daredevil, Ronin, and Batman: The Dark Knight Returns.
 Can he come back?
 Because until he does, All Star Batman and Robin should be avoided at all costs".

 Iann Robinson, writing for CraveOnline, wrote an essay critical of All Star Batman & Robin, calling it "a comic series that just spirals deeper and deeper into the abyss of unreadable.
 I understand Miller's need to re-invent, but this is just badly done and in poor taste".
 Robinson commented that "the art by Jim Lee is first rate [and] really wonderful to look at, [but] Frank Miller has stripped Batman of all of his dignity, class, and honor.
 This isn't the Dark Knight; this is Dirty Harry in a cowl.
 The worst part is that this is exactly what Batman isn't about.
 In one fell swoop, Miller has erased all the good he did for Batman with The Dark Knight Returns and Batman: Year One.
 All of that is just gone".

 The book also has its defenders.
 Jon Morris, writing for The High Hat, named All Star Batman & Robin one of the best superhero comics of 2006, finding All Stars take on Batman "an intriguing alternative take on a character long reimagined to the point of incoherence.
 Surely the readers as a whole have seen Batman the tortured soul, Batman the awkward father figure, Batman the authoritarian and Batman the zillion-other-paternal character archetypes countless times before under the stewardship of a few dozen other authors; why not for a scant twelve issues have a book about a Batman who might just be what a control-obsessed, Kevlar-suited sadist would be like in real life – which is to say 'distinctly unpleasant'?
 It's unsavory, sure, but who buys Batman comics because he's warm and cuddly?"